JoshOrndorff/recipes/text/off-chain-workers/storage.md

 workers and is not passed within the blockchain network.

 Off-chain workers are asynchronously run at the end of block import.
-Since ocws are not limited by how long they run, at any single instance there could be multiple ocws running, being initiated by previous block imports.
+Since ocws are not limited by how long they run, at any single instance there could be multiple ocw instances running, being initiated by previous block imports.
 See diagram below.

 ![More than one off-chain workers at a single instance](../img/multiple-ocws.png)